okohll/abdocs/content/docs/views/joins/_index.md

 > When might this be useful?
 Well one example is if you have a view containing a complex calculation and you wish to include the results of that calculation in lots of other views in different places.
 >
 > Say you calculate various nutritional values of a recipe, such as the energy, salt and fats contents.
-You may wish to display that information in a few views for different people to query, as well as include them in product specification documents (which can be generated from a [workflow view](https://todo.com)) and perhaps product labels as well, using a view to send data to third party labelling equipment using an [API](https://todo.com)..
+You may wish to display that information in a few views for different people to query, as well as include them in product specification documents (which can be generated from a [workflow view]({{<relref "/docs/workflows">}})) and perhaps product labels as well, using a view to send data to third party labelling equipment using an [API]({{<relref "/docs/integrations">}}).

 To add a join to a view:
 1) In the tiles interface, load the view you wish to edit (add a join to)